 A patient will continue undergoing treatments, typically involving steroids, medications and rehabilitative therapies, for as long as is necessary.
 This may be months or years.
 After one year, any residual effects from the spinal cord injury are typically viewed as permanent.
 Some amount of recovery may still be possible depending on the patient, the severity of the injury and the location of the damage.
 Unfortunately, it is often not possible to make a complete recovery from a spinal cord injury.

-Spinal cord injuries are one of the most expensive injuries involved in personal injury law.
+Spinal cord injuries result in extremely significant economic harm to the victim and his or her family, including enormous medical expenses and lost earnings.
 Victims with spine injuries often require ongoing medical care for many years or the rest of their lives.
 The costs of this care can add up quickly, especially for someone who is younger at the time of injury.

 According to the National Spinal Cord Injury Statistical Center, the estimated lifetime costs directly attributable to spine injuries range from about $1.2 million for someone who suffers motor function disability of any level at age 50 to $5.2 million for someone with high tetraplegia at age 25.
 Note that these are only the estimates for health care and living expenses.
 They do not include lost wages, productivity or fringe benefits.